 - Plan ahead.
 Work with your health care team to create a sick-day plan.
 Include instructions on what medications to take, how often to measure your blood sugar and urine ketone levels, how to adjust your medication dosages, and when to call your doctor.

 - Continue to take your diabetes medication.
 However, if you're unable to eat because of nausea or vomiting, contact your doctor.
-In these situations, you may need to temporarily stop taking your medication because of risk of hypoglycemia.
+In these situations, you may need to adjust your insulin dose or temporarily stop taking your medication because of a risk of hypoglycemia.

 - Stick to your diabetes meal plan.
-If you can, eating as usual will help you control your blood sugar level.
+If you can, eating as usual will help you control your blood sugar levels.
 Keep a supply of foods that are easy on your stomach, such as gelatin, crackers, soups and applesauce.
 Drink lots of water or other fluids that don't add calories, such as tea, to make sure you stay hydrated.
+If you're taking insulin, you may need to sip sugar-sweetened beverages, such as juice or a sports drink, to keep your blood sugar level from dropping too low.

 The liver normally releases stored sugar to counteract falling blood sugar levels.
-But if your liver is busy metabolizing alcohol, your blood sugar level may not get the boost it needs.
-Alcohol can result in low blood sugar shortly after you drink and for as many as eight to 12 hours more.
+But if your liver is busy metabolizing alcohol, your blood sugar level may not get the boost it needs from the liver.
+Alcohol can result in low blood sugar shortly after you drink it and for as many as 24 hours more.

 What to do:

 - Get your doctor's OK to drink alcohol.
 Alcohol can aggravate diabetes complications, such as nerve damage and eye disease.
-But if your diabetes is under control and your doctor agrees, an occasional alcoholic drink with a meal is fine.
+But if your diabetes is under control and your doctor agrees, an occasional alcoholic drink is fine.
+Moderate alcohol consumption is defined as no more than one drink a day for women of any age and men over 65 years old and two drinks a day for men under 65.
+One drink equals a 12-ounce beer, 5 ounces of wine or 1.5 ounces of distilled spirits.

 - Choose your drinks carefully.
 Light beer and dry wines have fewer calories and carbohydrates than do other alcoholic drinks.
-If you prefer mixed drinks, stick with sugar-free mixers — such as diet soda, diet tonic, club soda or seltzer.
+If you prefer mixed drinks, sugar-free mixers — such as diet soda, diet tonic, club soda or seltzer — won't raise your blood sugar.

 - Tally your calories.
 Remember to include the calories from any alcohol you drink in your daily calorie count.
-Ask your doctor or dietitian how to incorporate calories from alcohol into your diet plan.
+Ask your doctor or dietitian how to incorporate calories and carbohydrates from alcoholic drinks into your diet plan.

 Menstruation and menopause